Why Estate Planning Is Important

 Although most people think that Death Duty or Probate Duty has long been abolished, they fail to realise that Capital Gains Tax (CGT) has application to assets passing on death and that it is a proven fact that CGT now earns the Government much more revenue than death duties ever did.

-One way to plan your estate and help minimise tax liabilities is to establish a Testamentary Trust in your will.
-These are quite simply a trust created in you will and funded by assets of your estate on death or by payments to the estate in consequence of your death (eg superannuation death benefits and insurance proceeds).
+Our firm can help plan your estate and help minimise tax liabilities by establishing what is called a Testamentary Trust in your Will.
+These are quite simply a trust created in your Will and funded by assets of your estate on death or by payments to the estate in consequence of your death (e.g. superannuation death benefits and insurance proceeds).

 Let’s look at an example: